Tetsuya3850/CS-Terminology/README.md

 Full Outer Join: The result will contain all records from both the left and right table regardless of match.<br/>

 ## JavaScript

+### Contrast Prototypal Inheritance with Class Inheritance
+In class inheritance, instances inherit from classes and create hierarchical sub-class relationships.
+Instances are typically instantiated via constructor functions with the 'new' keyword.
+In prototypal inheritance, instances inherit directly from other objects and may be composed from many different objects, allowing easy selective inheritance.
+Instances are typically instantiated via factory functions or 'Object.create()'.

 ### == and ===
 == allows coercion in the equality comparison